grzpiotrowski/building-env-monitor/docs/index.md

 ![Create a bucket](/docs/images/influxdb-create-mqtt-dataformat.jpg)

 **Measurement** in InfluxDB describes the data stored in the associated fields.
-This can be set from a field in JSON, if our message would contain the *type* field for example to describe the data measured or it can be set explicitly in InfluxDb.
-In this project, the JSON data does not have such field and we will name the incoming data as *environment*.
+This can be set from a field in JSON, if our message would contain a *type* field for example to describe the data measured, or it can be set explicitly in InfluxDb.
+In this project, the JSON data does not have such a field and we will name the incoming data as *environment*.

 In the next section we will specify **Tags** and **Fields**.
-Tags and Fields in InfluxDb are both key-value pairs that record metadata - data names, and data values.
-The difference is that Tags optional and are indexed which makes the queries on data quicker.
+Tags and Fields in InfluxDb are key-value pairs that record metadata (data names) and data values.
+The difference is that Tags are optional and are indexed, which makes the queries on data quicker.

 We will set a **Tag** to be the *deviceId* coming from the JSON content at *\$.deviceId* and set its type to *String*.